How to Choose Medical School Letters of Recommendation Writers

 1 | Will They Provide a STRONG Letter?

-Whether or not the letter writer will provide a strong letter of recommendation is the most important criteria to consider.
+Whether or not the letter writer will provide a strong letter of recommendation is the most important criterion to consider.

 You NEED strong letters.
 Anything less is not worth including, as it will only hurt your chances.